Kids Corner

 On All Saints Day we remember all of the saints, and all of our own family members and friends who have died and gone to heaven.

-Click External link opens in new tab or windowhere for our activity sheet.
+Click here for our activity sheet.

 200927